MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ---

-The following is an example of an undo delete event notification for a restored message:
+The following is an example of an undelete message event notification when a deleted message is restored:

 # [C#](#tab/csharp4)